crabtruckington/monoclock/README.md

 To start the program on linux, call it with `mono monoclock.dll` in the installation directory.
 On windows, simply run the `monoclock.exe` binary.
 Precompiled `Release` and `Debug` binaries are available in the `bin` folder if you do not want to compile it yourself.

 # how to use
 Set the alarm time using the `+` and `-` buttons in the bottom left.
 If the alarm is enabled, the alarm will sound every day at the specified time.
+Pressing the `Randomize` button on the alarm screen will toggle whether or not songs should be played in a random order.

 Snooze the alarm by pressing the `SNOOZE` button while the alarm is sounding.
 The alarm will stop for 7 minutes and then resume.
 A countdown will be shown.